Bulk-local dS$_3$ holography: the Matter with $T\bar T+\Lambda_2$: Introduction and high-level summary

 \section{Introduction and high-level summary}

-Recently the de Sitter entropy in three dimensional gravity \cite{Gibbons:1977mu, Anninos:2020hfj}, \be S\simeq {\cal A}/4 G_N - 3 \log({\cal A}/4 G_N) \ee along with the radial geometry of the static patch has been captured by an explicit boundary dual defined by the solvable $T\bar T+\Lambda_2 $ deformation \cite{Coleman:2021nor, Gorbenko:2018oov, Lewkowycz:2019xse} of a holographic seed CFT.
+Recently the de Sitter entropy in three dimensional gravity \cite{Gibbons:1977mu, Anninos:2020hfj},\footnote{The logarithmic term was calculated in \cite{Anninos:2020hfj} for unbounded de Sitter, agreeing with the result in \cite{Sen:2012dw} for the corresponding AdS black hole.
+Our case with a timelike boundary requires the analogous calculation in the presence of the boundary; the boundary conditions can change the factor in front of the log (as discussed for the case of an observer in \cite{Chandrasekaran:2022cip}).
+As we review later in this paper, for the cosmic horizon patch the matching between the AdS and dS parts of the deformation trajectory in our construction involves the boundary skirting the horizon, a region insensitive to the bulk cosmological constant \cite{Coleman:2021nor, Silverstein:2022dfj}.
+This ensures that the AdS black hole and dS results agree including the refinements to the Gibbons-Hawking entropy of the sort computed in \cite{Anninos:2020hfj}.} \be S\simeq {\cal A}/4 G_N - c_L \log({\cal A}/4 G_N) \ee along with the radial geometry of the static patch has been captured by an explicit boundary dual defined by the solvable $T\bar T+\Lambda_2 $ deformation \cite{Coleman:2021nor, Gorbenko:2018oov, Lewkowycz:2019xse} of a holographic seed CFT.
 In this formulation, there is a clear explanation for the finiteness of the de Sitter entropy: it is a direct consequence of the finite real spectrum of the $T\bar T$-type theory \cite{Smirnov:2016lqw, Dubovsky:2018bmo, Cavaglia:2016oda}.
-This construction includes a timelike non-asymptotic non-gravitational boundary on the gravity side, in whose presence the thermodynamics matches that of ordinary quantum systems \cite{Banihashemi:2022htw, Banihashemi:2022jys}.\footnote{Various subtleties with arbitrary Dirichlet boundary conditions arise in $4d$ General Relativity (see e.g. \cite{Marolf:2012dr, Anderson:2006lqb, Andrade:2015gja, An:2021fcq, Witten:2018lgb, Marolf:2022jra, Marolf:2022ntb}).
+This construction includes a timelike non-asymptotic non-gravitational boundary on the gravity side, in whose presence the thermodynamics matches that of ordinary quantum systems \cite{Miyashita:2021iru, Draper:2022ofa, Banihashemi:2022htw, Banihashemi:2022jys}.\footnote{Various subtleties with arbitrary Dirichlet boundary conditions arise in $4d$ General Relativity (see e.g. \cite{Marolf:2012dr, Anderson:2006lqb, Andrade:2015gja, An:2021fcq, Witten:2018lgb, Marolf:2022jra, Marolf:2022ntb}).
 In this work we will stick to 3 external dimensions in the special case of a cylinder boundary within which we solve the matter plus gravity field equations to ensure a good initial boundary value problem.
 In Lorentzian signature in 3 space-time dimensions, there is no pileup of states with large extrinsic curvature (cf \cite{Witten:2018lgb, Iliesiu:2020zld, Stanford:2020qhm}), as can be seen by the finiteness of the real spectrum related to the square root appearing in the dressed Hamiltonian (derived explicitly for Dirichlet boundaries in \cite{Kraus:2022mnu, Ebert:2022cle}).
-We comment on this in \S\ref{sec-grav-sector} and on potential generalizations to 4d with conformal boundary conditions \cite{Anderson:2006lqb, Witten:2018lgb, Anninos:2023epi, Anninos:2024wpy, Liu:2024ymn} at the end.} The existence of such boundaries in quantum gravity with matter is a priori an open question, whose resolution may involve direct gravity-side analysis in string theory (e.g. along the lines of \cite{Ahmadain:2022tew, Silverstein:2022dfj})\footnote{We thank A. Ahmadain, R. Khan, and A. Wall for discussions of this point}, or may be established indirectly by formulating a boundary dual matching the low energy bulk theory in a bounded spacetime.
+We comment on this in \S\ref{sec-grav-sector} and on potential generalizations to 4d with conformal boundary conditions \cite{Anderson:2006lqb, Witten:2018lgb, Anninos:2023epi, Anninos:2024wpy, Liu:2024ymn} at the end.} The existence of such boundaries in quantum gravity with matter is a priori an open question, whose resolution may involve direct gravity-side analysis in string theory (e.g. along the lines of \cite{Ahmadain:2022tew, Silverstein:2022dfj})\footnote{We thank A. Ahmadain, R. Khan, and A. Wall for discussions of this point}, or may be established indirectly by formulating a boundary dual matching the low energy bulk theory in a bounded spacetime.\footnote{See e.g. \cite{Manschot:2022lib} for a recent analysis of a $T\bar{T}$ deformation of the Maldacena-Strominger-Witten CFT.}